UNO: Unlearning via Orthogonalization in Generative models: Unlearning via orthogonalization

 \subsection{Gradient surgery}

-Similar challenges also arise in a related subfield of machine learning: multi-task optimization where a model must learn to perform new tasks without compromising performance on earlier tasks~\cite{crawshaw2020multi}.
+Similar challenges also arise in a related subfield of machine learning: multi-task optimization where a model must learn to perform new tasks without compromising performance on earlier tasks~\citep{crawshaw2020multi}.
 If the loss gradient corresponding to the new task points in a direction opposing the loss gradients corresponding to the old tasks, the model risks losing its previously learned skills with each new gradient descent step, paralleling catastrophic forgetting.
 In multi-task optimization, gradient surgery refers to techniques that modify task-specific gradients during training to reduce this interference between tasks.
-When gradients from different tasks conflict, i.e., point in opposing directions, methods like PCGrad project gradients to minimize this conflict, allowing the model to learn multiple tasks more effectively without one task hindering the progress of another~\cite{yu2020gradient}.
+When gradients from different tasks conflict, i.e., point in opposing directions, methods like PCGrad project gradients to minimize this conflict, allowing the model to learn multiple tasks more effectively without one task hindering the progress of another~\citep{yu2020gradient}.

-Gradient surgery can be used to reduce the potential conflict between $\gf$ and $\gr$ to improve the vanilla gradient ascent~\cite{bae2023gradient}.
-We remove the orthogonal projection of $\gr$ from $\gf$ before taking the ascent step,
+Gradient surgery can be used to reduce the potential conflict between $\gf$ and $\gr$ to improve the vanilla gradient ascent~\citep{bae2023gradient} via removing the orthogonal projection of $\gr$ from $\gf$ before taking the ascent step:

 While this modified ascent reduces over-unlearning compared to vanilla ascent, it does not fully resolve the issue, and still requires careful tuning of $\eta$ to avoid catastrophic forgetting.
 Therefore, we introduce another version of gradient surgery which we find to be more stable and use it throughout, for generating the results in Section~\ref{sec:res}.
 Rather than perform ascent along modified $\gf$ direction, we perform descent along modified $\gr$ direction resulting in the following update: